Site icon Circuit Ideas for You

 Adjustable DC Motor Speed Controller Circuit with Reverse Forward Facility

-What is a Adjustable DC Motor Speed Controller Circuit with Reverse Forward Facility
+What is a Adjustable DC Motor Speed Controller Circuit with Reverse Forward Facility:

-An adjustable DC motor speed controller circuit with reverse forward capability allows you to control the speed and direction of a DC motor using a simple electronic circuit.
+An adjustable DC motor speed controller circuit with reverse forward capability allows to control the speed and direction of a DC motor using a simple electronic circuit.

 Components Functions:

-The 555 IC is set up in astable mode to generate a continuous square wave signal.
+The IC 555 is set up to generate PWM.

 How the Circuit Works: